Helen Hadsell: Early life and family

 Helen Barbara Daeschel was born in 1924 and raised in Aberdeen, South Dakota.
 She attended Central High School there, where she was a member of the school choir.

 At age 18, she left home for Vancouver, Washington, where she found employment as a file clerk in a shipping yard.
 She met and married Pat Hadsell, who was from Denton Texas, during World War II.

 The couple later settled in Grand Prairie, Texas, and they had three children.
 She was a homemaker who was also president of the Grand Prairie Community Chorus, a Girl Scout leader, and on the board of her local PTA.
-In 1958, she entered the Mrs. America Pagaent and made it past the first round, before losing in the Fort Worth division finals.
+In 1958, she entered the Mrs. America Pageant and made it past the first round, before losing in the Fort Worth division finals.

 In 1959, the family moved from Grand Prairie to Irving, Texas.
 She became the society news editor for the Irving News-Record, which became the "Strictly Personal" column for the Irving News Texan.
 After having been named to a supermarket magazine advisory board, a local paper described Hadsell as "an enterprising girl if ever there was one."

 Contesting

 In Hadsell's era, there was an activity known as "contesting", in which people would dedicate their time and efforts towards winning sweepstakes, where winners are chosen at random among those who have entered and the usual strategy was to submit as many entries as possible, and consumer skill contests, in which prizes were won by submitting some kind of writing extolling a particular product, often "In 25 words or less".
 Such enthusiasts were known as "contestors" or "contest bugs".
 There were national magazines and newsletters with contesters as the targeted audience.

 The Hadsells started entering contests in 1948, as a family hobby, focusing on the skill contests.
-In 1949 she won a Toni Home Permanent Kit as a 48th-through-168th place prize in a contest run by Skillern's Departmental Drug Stores.
+In 1949, she won a Toni Home Permanent Kit as a 48th-through-168th place prize in a contest run by Skillern's Departmental Drug Stores.
 However, for the first ten years or so, they almost never won.

-However, this changed when Hadsell took a correspondence course in contest writing and learned that contest judges were, as she said in an interview a few years later, "looking for something different, coined words or phrases and humor.
+This changed after Hadsell took a correspondence course in contest writing and learned that contest judges were, as she said in an interview a few years later, "looking for something different, coined words or phrases and humor.
 I'd say humor has won for me more than anything.
 I have another saying – pun for the money."
 Hadsell's husband Pat assisted with the writing of a number of the contest entries.

 By 1957, the family was starting to win contests more frequently, including the Hadsells' six-year-old son winning some toy guns for naming a pony.
 In 1959, Hadsell told a local newspaper columnist that she had just won an electric food mixer for coming up with a name for a new kind of cake, and that she had won two other mixers in contests during the preceding year.